cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 call them the "helpers" -- as constant-sized symmetric keys.
 This is accomplished by mapping the key to a key stream and expanding the key stream into a pseudorandom vector of field elements.
-In addition to the key-derivation scheme described in {{prio3-deps}}, this requires a helper function, called `expand`, defined in {{prio3-helper-functions}}.
+In addition to the key-derivation scheme described in {{prelim}}, this requires a helper function, called `expand`, defined in {{prio3-helper-functions}}.

 This algorithm also makes use of a pair of helper functions for encoding the